Everything You Need To Know About The Canik TP9 Series

 TP9 Guns...Well, Are About Serious Value For Money

-There's also ergonomics.
-Since they borrowed heavily from Walther, the TP9 series of pistols is very comfortable and comes with swappable palm swell backstraps to give you the fit that you need for best results.
+There's also the ergonomics.
+Since they borrowed heavily from Walther, the TP9 series of pistols is very comfortable, and comes with swappable palm swell backstraps to give you the fit that you need for best results.
 The stipling on the grip is quite pleasant but also grippy, so you can get a solid grip on the pistol.

 On top of all that, Canik has kept up on developing trends within the industry and has changed and expanded the product lineup as time goes on to offer more options to more people.
 In previous eras, you had to buy a pistol and then take it to a gunsmith and spend a lot of money getting the options you wanted.
 More manufacturers are starting to offer the upgrades straight from the factory, including Canik.